edgedb/edgedb/docs/cli/edgedb_instance/index.rst

 gel instance
 ============

-The ``gel instance`` group of commands contains all sorts of tools for managing |Gel| instances.
+The :gelcmd:`instance` group of commands contains all sorts of tools for managing |Gel| instances.

 .. note::

-    Most commands in the ``gel instance`` command group are not intended to manage self-hosted instances.
+    Most commands in the :gelcmd:`instance` command group are not intended to manage self-hosted instances.
 See individual commands for more details.

 .. toctree::